microsoftgraph/python-sample-auth/README.md

 Follow these steps to install the samples:

-* Clone this repo: ```git clone https://github.com/microsoftgraph/python-sample-auth.git```.
+1. Clone this repo: ```git clone https://github.com/microsoftgraph/python-sample-auth.git```.
-* Create and activate a virtual environment (optional).
+2. Create and activate a virtual environment (optional).
 If you're new to Python virtual environments, [Miniconda](https://conda.io/miniconda.html) is a great place to start.
-* In the root folder of your cloned repo, install the dependencies for the sample as listed in [requirements.txt](https://github.com/microsoftgraph/python-sample-auth/blob/master/requirements.txt) with this command: ```pip install -r requirements.txt```.
+3. In the root folder of your cloned repo, install the dependencies for the sample as listed in [requirements.txt](https://github.com/microsoftgraph/python-sample-auth/blob/master/requirements.txt) with this command: ```pip install -r requirements.txt```.

-Following the these steps will install all the dependencies for all four options.
+Following the above steps will install all the dependencies for all four options.
 If you only plan to use one of the options, the following table lists the Python package dependencies for each sample.

 | Sample | Auth Library | Dependencies |
 | ------ | ------------ | ------------ |